min2ha/ukwa-site/content/target/72297/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: PM'S BIG PUSH Theresa May begins a frantic ten-day push to lock down a divorce deal ahead of EU summit deadline

 Once free of the 2018Conservative Party conference, the Prime Minister was able to offer more concessions to Brussels in the Brexit negotiations